An info session on NEET was held for freshmen on Reg Day, Spring 2019.

 - Community Building Officer – Darya Guettler (course 2)

-Please fill out this Registration Form if you’re interested in signing up for NEET
+Please fill out this NEET Registration Form 2019-20 if you’re interested in signing up for NEET

 Check out courseroad.mit.edu and thread-specific FAQs at the NEET site for classes and projects in the threads you are interested in; the classes listed there for each NEET thread are indicative.
 You may wish to speak with the NEET Advisors listed below about your specific interests.